A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Signal Processing

 To promote the practical applications for XL-MIMO, the power consumption problem is also an important factor due to the extremely large aperture of XL-MIMO.
 It is vital to consider the energy efficiency (EE) maximization problem for sustainability~\cite{10032267}.
 The authors in \cite{[63]} investigated the EE maximization problem for the uplink transmission.
 An algorithmic framework to design the transmit precoding of each multi-antenna UE and the tuning strategy was considered, considering the instantaneous or statistical channel state information (CSI).
 Then, the algorithmic framework was implemented using Dinkelbach's transform, alternating optimization, and deterministic equivalent methods.

 {\textit{{\textbf{Lessons Learned:}}}} Although conventional linear beamforming schemes can be applied in XL-MIMO, they may cause extremely higher computational complexity than that of mMIMO.
 Thus, many low-complexity processing schemes for XL-MIMO are discussed.
 All these schemes inspire the low-complexity design and promote the practical implementation of XL-MIMO.
-Another interesting insight is that the optimization design for beamforming/precoding schemes is also reviewed based on different optimization objectives.
+To design the low-complexity beamforming schemes, novel array architectures, such as the sub-array architecture with distributed learning, and efficient algorithms, such as the RK algorithms, VMP algorithms, and low-complexity matrix inversion algorithms, are applied.
+To promote further research on low-complexity beamforming schemes for XL-MIMO, intelligent array architecture and network architecture, such as the distributed architecture \cite{9113273} and modular architecture \cite{[93]} are advocated to provide flexible and efficient processing.
+Further, other low-complexity algorithms and machine-learning networks can also be applied to design lightweight beamforming schemes for XL-MIMO.
+Additionally, optimization design for beamforming schemes has also been reviewed.
+These studies can motivate further research on optimization design for XL-MIMO systems with different optimization scenarios, objectives, and methods to exploit the potential of XL-MIMO fully.